About us

 The APW at a glance

-How we support professionals, relatives and those affected
+How we support professionals, families and people affected

 We advise ...

-• Families in course weeks, e.g. TAU course
+• Families during course weeks (e.g. TAU course

-• Professionals and laypersons through presentations at the Annual General Meeting and online events
+• Professionals and interested individuals via presentations at the annual general meeting and online events

 We network...

-• Experts in the context of intervision and in regional groups
+• Experts through intervision sessions and regional groups

-• Teachers as part of the study groups and the teachers' meeting
+• Teachers via study groups and teachers’ meetings

 We inform...